ONSdigital/csvcubed/external-docs/docs/quick-start/inspect-command.md

 | --log-level | Set the desired logging level to one of 'crit', 'err', 'warn', 'info' and 'debug'.  <br/> The default is 'warn'. |

 **Log output**
-Logs are written to both the console and a log file.
-The verbosity of the logging is governed by the `--log-level` option.
+The logs are written to both the console and a log file.
+The verbosity of the logging is controlled by the `--log-level` option.

-The log messages can be used to help identify and resolve issues that are experienced when inspect a Qube.
+The log messages can be used to help identify and resolve issues that are experienced when inspecting a Qube.

-The log path is dependant upon the operating system in-use, the following are typical paths, these may also be influenced by your system configuration.
+The log path depends on the operating system, and the following are typical paths:

+> Below paths may also be influenced by your system configuration.

 | Operating System | Typical Log Path                                                     |
 | ---------------- | -------------------------------------------------------------------- |